ruppinlab/SAHMI/README.md

 7/31/2022

 ## Fork Overview
-This is a fork of the official SAHMI repository to be compatible with CSI-Microbes.
+This is a fork of the official SAHMI repository by Welles Robinson to be compatible with CSI-Microbes.
 For any other purposes, please use the official repository.

 ## Introduction